Why everyone needs critical thinking

 There is probably no other attribute more worthy of measure than critical thinking.

-Many believe that the best thinkers are obvious in a given agency or institution.
-But these impressions are subjective.
-These opinions are too often based on chance circumstances; expressions of self-confidence; hierarchical position in the group– and on hindsight.
+Many believe that the best thinkers are obvious in an institution, business or agency.
+But impressions are subjective.
+These opinions are, too often, based on chance circumstances (such as expressions of self-confidence; hierarchical position in the group and on hindsight.)

-We have learned more about how humans engage, try to understand problems, and make judgments.
-Perhaps, more importantly, we understand more about how they make bad judgments, often without realizing it.
+We have discovered more about how humans engage, attempt to understand problems, and arrive at judgments.
+Perhaps, more importantly, we know more about how they make bad judgments, often without realizing it.

-Human reasoning and problem solving are highly complex processes, but not impossible to analyze, measure and improve.
-A measure of critical thinking, which describes an individual’s comparative strength thinking, is a valuable aid in determining a person’s capacity to benefit from training or to succeed in their job.
+Human reasoning and problem solving are highly complex processes, but not they are not impossible to analyze, measure and improve.
+Critical thinking measurement, which describes an individual’s comparative strength in thinking, is a valuable aid in determining a person’s capacity to benefit from training or to succeed in their job.

-Individual measures of critical thinking ability (analysis, inference, evaluation, inductive reasoning and deductive reasoning) and mindset (truth-seeking, open-mindedness, resourcefulness, focus and inquisitiveness) provide valuable information about potential hires and guidance as to where to dedicate programs of improvement in workers and students.
+Individual measures of critical thinking ability (analysis, inference, evaluation, inductive reasoning and deductive reasoning) and lifelong learning mindset (truth-seeking, open-mindedness, resourcefulness, focus and inquisitiveness) provide guidance as to where to dedicate programs of improvement in students and valuable information about potential hires and employees.

 When objective measures reveal weaknesses in reasoning and mindset, there are effective training/teaching techniques that can strengthen them.
 A positive mindset toward thinking and reasoning can be fostered.
 Start with an honest and concerned appraisal of the variances in critical thinking skills and mindset manifested in working adults or students in all programs of study.